 Morgan Ashleigh 21.
 Philadelphia.
 Illustration major.
 Liberal.
 Black and Cherokee.
 Taken by a wonderful man.
 Open-minded.
-I post about things I'm into, including but not limited to nature, music, photography, human rights, culture, history and philosophy.
+I post about things I'm into, including but not limited to art, music, photography, human rights, nature, history and philosophy.
 I would be more than happy to be your friend.

 "The greatest thing you'll ever learn is just to love and be loved in return"

 France became the 14th country in the world to allow same-sex couples to wed Tuesday, when its parliament approved a law that has sparked often violent street protests and a rise in homophobic attacks.

 Someday I’ll visit them.
 Via cmfcknw: The Catacombs of Paris

 Paris has a deeper and stranger connection to its underground than almost any city, and that underground is one of the richest.
 The arteries and intestines of Paris, the hundreds of miles of tunnels that make up some of the oldest and densest subway and sewer networks in the world, are just the start of it.
 Under Paris there are spaces of all kinds: canals and reservoirs, crypts and bank vaults, wine cellars transformed into nightclubs and galleries.
 Most surprising of all are the carrières—the old stone quarries that fan out in a deep and intricate web under many neighborhoods, mostly in the southern part of the metropolis.

 These sections of caverns and tunnels have been transformed into underground ossuaries, holding the remains of about 6 million people.
 Opened in the late 18th century, the underground cemetery became a tourist attraction on a small scale from the early 19th century, and has been open to the public on a regular basis from 1874.